DevKhalyd/public-projects-multirepo/english/use_cases.md

 # 8. Calling in Sick
 Scenario: You wake up feeling sick and need to notify your boss.
 Practice: “Hi [Boss’s Name], I’m not feeling well today and won’t be able to come in…”

+# Negotations

+1. Negotiating a Deadline
+"I’d love to deliver this by then, but to maintain quality, I’d need until [X].
+Would that work for you?"

+"Is there any flexibility on the timeline?"

+2. Asking for a Raise or Promotion
+"Based on my recent contributions — like [X project or impact] — I believe it's a good time to discuss my compensation."

+"I’d love to hear your thoughts on my growth path in the company."

+3. Negotiating Scope (Too Many Tasks)
+"To do this properly, I’ll need to deprioritize [X] or get support.
+Which do you think is best?"

+"Let’s align on priorities so I can focus where it’s most valuable."

+4. Pushing Back Respectfully
+"I see where you're coming from.
+Here’s my concern…"

+"Can I offer an alternative that might work better for both of us?"

+5. Finding Middle Ground
+"Let’s find a solution that works for both of us."

+"I’m open to compromise.
+What do you suggest?"

 # TODO

 - Add to Maya negotiations skills